Pratikshaargulewar/InfyTrainingInstituteDB/README.md

 # Problem statement
-<h1>InfyTraining Institute wants to autommate the process of generating the Exam ID of the student. </h1>
+<h1>InfyTraining Institute wants to automate the process of generating the Exam ID of the student. </h1>